MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 ## Long description

 PowerShell includes a set of functions that are loaded into every PowerShell session.
-These functions are similar to cmdlets but they are not included in any module.
-They are defined in the PowerShell engine itself.
+These functions are similar to cmdlets but they're not included in any module.
+They're defined in the PowerShell engine itself.

 These functions are provided as shorthand helpers for common tasks.
 In many cases, these functions call an existing cmdlet with an additional parameter.

 ## `cd..`

-In the Windows CMD shell it is common to run the `cd` command without any spaces between the command and the destination path.
+In the Windows CMD shell it's common to run the `cd` command without any spaces between the command and the destination path.
 This function runs `Set-Location ..` to change to the parent folder.

 ## `cd\`

-In the Windows CMD shell it is common to run the `cd` command without any spaces between the command and the destination path.
+In the Windows CMD shell it's common to run the `cd` command without any spaces between the command and the destination path.
 This function runs `Set-Location \` to change to the root folder.